About…

 She is a member of The Suter Art Society, Nelson.

-She had 3 pieces of work selected into The Suter Gallery Bi annual exhibition:
+A finalist in the 2025 Small Sculpture Prize, Waiheke Art Gallery and had 3 pieces of work selected into The Suter Gallery Bi annual exhibition:

 “Fire & Earth - Contemporary Ceramics from the Top of the South” in 2022 & 2024